apache/pekko-management/docs/src/main/paradox/discovery/aws.md

 same security group and [the proper rules have to be set](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules-reference.html#sg-rules-other-instances).

-* You can set additional filters (by instance type, region, other tags etc.) in your application.conf file, in the `akka.discovery.aws-api-ec2-tag-based.filters` key.
+* You can set additional filters (by instance type, region, other tags etc.) in your application.conf file, in the `pekko.discovery.aws-api-ec2-tag-based.filters` key.
 The filters have to be key=value pairs separated by the semicolon character.
 For example:
     ```
-    akka {
+    pekko {
       discovery {
         aws-api-ec2-tag-based {
           filters = "instance-type=m1.small;tag:purpose=production"